 P2P lending generally promises higher returns than traditional investments, but investors take on higher risk as well.
 Like traditional financial institutions, P2P lending platforms calculate interest rates based on the risk profile of the borrower.

 Pros: what are the advantages of P2P lending?

 High returns.
-Your return on investment with P2P lending can range from 10% to 18%.
+Your return on investment with P2P lending can range from 10% to 18% (according to data provided by the platforms themselves).
 These are pretty high returns when compared to other investment options:

-- Fixed deposits: Fixed deposits in Malaysia offer interest rates of 3% to 4% per annum.
+- Fixed deposits: Fixed deposits in Malaysia offer interest rates of around 2% per annum.

-- Unit trusts: Only 22 funds out of the 300+ unit trust funds available on Fundsupermart reported an annualised return of over 10% in the past year.
+- Unit trusts: Most of unit trust funds available on Fundsupermart reported an annualised return of under 10% in the past three years.

 Monthly returns.
 With P2P lending, you’ll generally start receiving monthly repayments a month or two after your initial investment, which is great if you like consistent returns on a monthly basis.

 Low initial investment.
-You need as little as RM50 to RM100 to start investing in P2P lending, although platforms like B2B Finpal and Funding Societies require an RM1,000 initial deposit.
+You need as little as RM50 to RM100 to start investing in P2P lending, although some platforms may require an initial RM1,000 initial.

 Control.
 You have direct control over which businesses to invest in.
 Don’t want to invest in education-related businesses, or only want to invest in Shariah-compliant businesses?
 It’s your call.